xcart/xc5-manual/en/modules/canada_post/configuring_the_canada_post_module.md

 *   **Enable "Deliver to Post Office" feature**: Enable this to allow your buyers to get their purchases at a nearby post office location of their choice.

     {% note info %}
-    _Deliver to Post Office_ option is available only with Xpresspost and Expedited Parcel Services.
+    Thw _Deliver to Post Office_ option is available only with Xpresspost and Expedited Parcel Services.
     {% endnote %}

 *   **Maximum Post Offices that will be displayed**: Specify the maximum number of post offices that should be displayed for selection to a buyer who chose to use the "Deliver to Post Office" option.